Table of Contents

 Psychological reasons can include a feeling of guilt or regret for not having spent time with a loved one before he/she died or some anxiety about that departed family member.
 Here the images of dead relatives that appear in the dream are eruptions from our sub-conscious mind.

 Spiritual reasons are mainly two-fold.
-One meaning is that the subtle-body of the dead family member needs help in the afterlife and is trying to contact its descendant on the Earth region (Bhūlok) of existence.
+One meaning is that after death, the subtle-body of the dead family member needs help and is trying to contact its descendant on the Earth region (Bhūlok) of existence.
 The other reason is trying to seek revenge, to get even with some relative.

 A dream can be considered spiritual in nature if the same dream recurs at least 3 times.
 Dead family members will generally try to contact the family member (or appear in their dreams) who they feel is most likely do something for them.
 The reasons subtle-bodies, in the afterlife, find it easier to communicate through dreams as opposed to the waking state is because during the waking state the person who they are trying to contact, is more engrossed in the five senses and does not have concentration of the mind.
 During the dream or sleep state, the mind is more receptive to messages from the subtle.